 High-end properties with extensive amenities, often along the Corniche.

-Simple lodging with basic comforts, good for short trips.
+Simple lodging with basic comforts, good for short stays.

-Larger complexes, some with secluded beaches and pools, a short distance from the city center.
+Larger complexes, some having secluded beaches and swimming pools, a short distance from the city center.

 Apartments or homes suitable for longer travels or groups.